 Installing WordPress is as easy as clicking a button: you don’t have to do anything technical or complicated.

-This admin area will normally have the URL yourdomainname.com/wp-admin – like this: ryrob.com/wp-admin.
+This admin area typically has the URL yourdomainname.com/wp-admin, which is like this: ryrob.com/wp-admin.

 When you log in for the first time, you’ll have plenty of options for customizing your personal blog.
 Let’s take a look at two key areas: